KyleWynne/Health_Blocks/README.md

 ## Instructions

-To test the code, follow the below instructions: <br />
+To test the code, follow the below instructions: <br / There are two methods you can use to compile and run the code <br />

-There are two methods you can use to compile and run the code <br />
+Find Informational Videos in the docs folder or Here:

 ### Method 1: Use the server: